Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 You're mandating things that aren't well proven because this is how you're supposed to do it or because this is your ideology.

-I think what we need to do is bring back humans to be in charge of the AI in a way that humans.
+I think what we need to do is bring back humans to be in charge of the AI in a way that humans have been swept aside in a lot of ways way before AI for the last few decades.

-And like how do you define negligent when it comes to it?
+And like, how do you define negligent when it comes to it?

-but the doctor does not have to listen to the AI.
+I think in this case, then, right, what Bryce would argue is that the doctor should use the AI, but the doctor does not have to listen to the AI.

-So the doctor could then evaluate maybe what multiple different AI tools say, his own individual judgment, some of the own, his own tests that he did, his relationship with the patient, and then make a decision.
+So the doctor could then evaluate maybe what multiple different AI tools say, his own individual judgment, some of his own tests that he did, his relationship with the patient, and then make a decision.

 And I think that's totally fine because you could, through AI, one of these short-term benefits when it comes to medicine, this doctor could potentially have access to so much of your family history to make a way better decision for you, which can be awesome.

-Yeah, because then China's going to hack it and create a bioweapon personalized just for you, which they're probably already doing with their mosquitoes.
+I mean, yeah, because then China's going to hack it and create a bioweapon personalized just for you, which they're probably already doing with their mosquitoes.

-The point do you make about 99%?
+The point that you make about 99%, let's say it happened, right?

-And the studies did show 99% of the time the AI gets it right.
+And the studies did show 99% of the time, the AI gets it right.

 And 99% of the time, the AI robot gets the surgery right.

-for a mate, the AI is the one to ask.
+99% of the time, if you're looking for a mate, the AI is the one to ask.

 Algorithmic eugenics is the way to go.